entitycs/react-burning-ritual/README.md

 > [!IMPORTANT]
 > [accessibility]
+> Steps have been taken towards maximizing accessibility / conforming to a higher-than-required standard.
+>
+> Cumulative Layout Shift (CLS) score should be maintained under 0.10, including during animations / showing/hiding the submit menu / etc.  see: https://web.dev/articles/cls
 >
 >  If adding custom controller (input) elements, strive to enable all of the following, at minimum:
  >
  > - [x] mouse
  > - [x] touch